 UIC Orthopedic Residency Overview

 The PGY-2 through PGY-5 years are divided in to seven, seven to eight week blocks spent entirely on orthopedic services between our five hospital sites.
+Approximately 30% of rotations are spent on a Trauma service, 15% on Adult Reconstruction, and the remainder split evenly between other subspecialties.
 An example schedule is on the right.

 University of Illinois Hospital